danielmurcia/countries_gql/README.md

 ## About some decisions

+### Infinite scrolling pagination
+As the selected GQL API has no pagination feature for its calls, I decided to build one through containing the whole country list in domain's layer `GlobalState`, and returning the list paginated to the `CountriesCubit`, so the ListView only asks for countries as the user scrolls down.

 ### Why BLoC/Cubit for State Management?
 The use of Cubit State Management comes from personal experience, where all the state management logic goes apart from the Widget file, in a very simple, yet elegant way.